 Use climbing plants to make a balcony bloom to life!
-To create a privacy screen with dense and abundant foliage, it's ideal to plant directly in the earth below the balcony (rather than in a pot or container), and then guide the trunk to the balcony with a support.
-If the roots have enough room to grow, it is even possible to reach several balconies on top of each other (several floors) with a single plant.
-Climbing balcony plants are often also cultivated in pots, and require special attention.
+For particularly lush greening (i.e. dense enough to create a privacy screen), it's best to plant directly in the ground when possible (rather than in a pot or container), and then guide the trunk to the balcony with a support.
+If the roots have enough room to grow, it is even possible to reach several storeys of balconies (several floors) with a single plant.
+When climbing balcony plants are cultivated in pots (which they often are), they require special attention.
 One or more stretched steel cables can be the perfect support for helping the plants to climb, as you'll see in the photos here.

-If you plant in the ground in front of your house, it will naturally take longer for the plants to climb to balcony level than if you plant them in containers on the balcony itself.
-But it is truly worth the time and effort, because a balcony plant rooted in the earth (unlimited root growth) will be stronger and more vital than any potted plant, partircularly regarding leaf mass and vigour.
-Balcony balustrades and railings can become completely greened- a thick, lush privacy 'screen' created from nature.
+If you plant in the ground in front of the house/apartment, it will naturally take longer for the plants to climb to balcony level than if you plant them in containers on the balcony itself.
+But it is truly worth the time and effort, because a plant rooted in the earth (unlimited root growth) will be stronger and more vital than any potted plant, partircularly regarding leaf mass and vigour.
+Balcony balustrades and railings can become completely greened- thick, lush privacy screen created from nature.
 Watch as your balcony becomes a green arbour...

 With some particularly hearty and vigorous species, one can even green several balconies (that is, stories) of a building with a single plant!
 Tenants or owners can then individually prune and shape the green on their respective balcony as they wish.
 Once established, such greenings are stable for many years, or even decades, and form the desired lush foliage annually.
 If the soil is rather dry or there is a lack of water for whatever reason, avoid choosing plants that will lignify and no longer develop foliage on the lower part of the trunk over time (like honeysuckle); otherwise, the lower balconies will be quite naked and have little to nothing of the greenery.
 Within a normal climate, virgorous twiners (like wisteria) may require multiple summer trimmings per season.